Focuses – which projects are supported?

 Who can apply for IF funding?

 Funding is available for companies and public authorities in all EU member states, Iceland or Norway.
 Possible sectors include: Energy storage, Wind energy, Solar energy, Hydro/Ocean energy, Geothermal energy, Bio-electricity, Renewable Heating/Cooling, Refineries, Biofuels and biorefineries, Iron & steel, Non-ferrous metals, Cement & lime, Glass, Ceramics & construction material, Pulp & paper, Chemicals, Hydrogen, CO₂ Transport and Storage.
-Projects may be submitted by a single applicant or consortium.
+Projects may be submitted by a single applicant or a consortium.

 To be able to apply for a grant, a project must at least: